-An example of a job card prepared for a plumbing job is shown in Figure 5.1.
+An example of a job cost sheet prepared for a plumbing job is shown in Figure 8.1.
 This job would have been carried out on the customer's own premises.
-The card has a separate section to record the details of each cost element.
+The sheet has a separate section to record the details of each cost element.
 There is also a summary section where the actual costs incurred are compared with the original estimate.
 This helps managers to control costs and to refine their estimating process.

-5.2.2 Collecting the direct costs of each job
+8.2.2 Collecting the direct costs of each job